 Alternatively, the Pinhole Surgical Technique takes a minimally invasive approach that doesn’t require scalpels or incisions.
 PST instead uses a special device that makes tiny “pinholes” in the tissue above the teeth.
 Then, the tissue is gently manipulated back over the exposed tooth roots.
 Collagen strips are then placed to ensure the gums stay positioned during healing.
 Because there is no need for patient or donor tissues, multiple quadrants of your mouth can be treated during one efficient appointment.

-Benefiting from Pinhole Surgical Technique
+Benefiting from the Pinhole Surgical Technique:

 - No scalpels, incisions, or sutures